mavlink/qgc-user-guide/en/SetupView/Sensors.md

 ## Airspeed

-For Airspeed calibration you will need to keep your airspeed sensor out of any wind and then blow across the sensor.
+The airspeed calibration needs to read a stable baseline with 0 airspeed in order to determine an offset.
+Cup your hands over the pitot to block any wind (if calibrating the sensor indoors this is not needed) and then blow into the tube using your mouth (to signal completion of the calibration).

 To calibrate the airspeed sensor: